CP Violation in the $B_s^0$ system: CP violation in decays and direct measurements of

 we can write to a very good approximation

-If $|r|$ and the strong phases would be known, this direct CP asymmetry could be used to determine the CKM angle $\gamma$.
+If $|r|$ and the strong phases were known, this direct CP asymmetry could be used to determine the CKM angle $\gamma$.
 We already pointed out several times the difficulty of determining these hadronic parameters from a first principle calculation.
 Further strategies to determine $\gamma$ will be discussed below.
-On the other hand, using a measured value of $\gamma$, the direct CP asymmetry can give indications about the size of hadronic parameters, which is a very useful input in the investigation of penguin pollution.

-Another possibility in the search for direct CP violation is the investigation of final states, that are common to $\Bs$ and $\barBs$, as e.g. in $\Bs \to \jpsi \phi$ or $\Bs \to K^+ K^-$.
+On the other hand, using a measured value of $\gamma$, the direct CP asymmetry can give indications about the size of hadronic parameters, which is a very useful input in the investigation of penguin pollution. \\ Another possibility in the search for direct CP violation is the investigation of final states, that are common to $\Bs$ and $\barBs$, as e.g. in $\Bs \to \jpsi \phi$ or $\Bs \to K^+ K^-$.
 According to the definition of the asymmetry in Eq.(\ref{CPasyminter}) the coefficient of $\cos(\Delta M_s t)$ will be proportional to $A_{\rm CP}^{\rm dir}$, which describes direct CP violation and which is non-zero if $|\lambda_f| \neq 1$.
-Here again the ratio $r$ will be the crucial parameter.

-Finally one should also mention that $\Bs$ decays can also be used to get some information about the CKM phase $\gamma$, which was defined above.
+Here again the ratio $r$ will be the crucial parameter. \\ It is worth also mentioning that $\Bs$ decays provide also information about the CKM phase $\gamma$, which was defined in Eq.~\ref{gamma_def}.
 This phase is directly proportional to the amount of CP violation in the SM.
-Thus any measurement of $\gamma$ is a measurement of CP violation.
+Thus any measurement of $\gamma$ is a measurement of CP violation. \\ In the case of the tree-level decay $\Bs \to D_s^\pm K^\mp$ the extraction of $\gamma$ was e.g. discussed in \cite{Dunietz:1987bv,Aleksan:1991nh,Fleischer:2003yb,Fleischer:2011ne,Gligorov:2011id,DeBruyn:2012jp}. $\Bs \to D_s^+ K^-$ proceeds via a colour-allowed $\bar{b} \to \bar{u} c \bar{s}$ transition and $\Bs \to D_s^- K^+$ proceeds via a colour-allowed $\bar{b} \to \bar{c} u \bar{s}$ transition, see Fig.~{\ref{BstoDsK}.